CeliaGC/walk-e/README.md

 Coordenates begin at bottom left cell with 1,1 and upper right cell with 5,5.
 1,2 would be the second bottom cell from left, 2,1 would be the first cell in the row above, etc.

+<h2>Next Steps</h2>

+-Add responsive views.
+-Add sound effects "Weeeee" for moves and "Uh-oh" for failed moves due to Chocochunks.
+-Add alert messages for wrong commands, using Sweet Alert library.
+-Refactor code to make logic simplier.
+-Increase test coverage.

 <h2>Developer</h2>

 Celia Garcia Castilla https://github.com/CeliaGC/Celia_Garcia

-I wish you a happy user experience
+I wish you a happy user experience as I had the best, a "chunktastic" developer experience while bringing to life this cutie pie Walk-e and his Chocochunks.